 “The ANU SkyMapper Telescope responded to the detection alert and scanned the entire likely region of space where the event occurred, but we’ve not found any visual confirmation.”

-Scientists are still analyzing the data to confirm the exact size of the two objects, but initial findings indicate the very strong likelihood of a black hole enveloping a neutron star.
+Scientists are still analyzing the data to confirm the exact size of the two objects, but initial findings indicate a very strong likelihood of a black hole enveloping a neutron star.
 The final results are expected to be published in scientific journals.

 “Scientists have never detected a black hole smaller than five solar masses or a neutron star larger than about 2.5 times the mass of our Sun,” Professor Scott said.